csguoh/MGTR/README.md

 ## 📖 Annotations

-We annotate each mutual gaze instance in one image as a dict and the annoartion is stored in `./data`.
+We annotate each mutual gaze instance in one image as a dict and the annoataion is stored in `./data`.
 There are four annotation json files for AVA-LAEO and UCO-LAEO training and testing respectively.
 The specific format of one mutual gaze instance annoatation is as follow:

 ```
 {